 Insect repellant: If you are headed somewhere like Costa Rica, where skeeters roam wild, you will most definitely appreciate having some solid insect repellant on hand.

 Anti-nausea medicine: While you travel, you are sure to be hopping onto buses, boats, and trains.
 All these different travel options may just have your stomach feeling unsettled.
 Anti-nausea medicine will help in these situations.

 q: Should I pack a first aid kit for my child to go to school with?

-Packing a medical kit for your little one to go to school with is not a bad idea at all.
+Packing a medical first aid kit for your little one to go to school with is not a bad idea at all.
 However, you will want to check with your child’s school policies on what is allowed to be brought, and what is not allowed to be brought to school.
-Along with this, it is worth taking the time to check in with your child’s classroom teacher, because he or she may already have an extensive kit on hand.
+Along with this, it is worth taking the time to check in with your child’s classroom teacher, because he or she may already have an extensive first aid kit on hand.
 Some parents pack school and child-friendly kits for their little ones to leave in the classroom.
 How you want to prepare your child depends on what is allowed and not allowed by the teacher and school.
 Also, keep in mind, you won’t want to have your child handling medication of any sort.
 It’s best to stick with basics.